andku23/andku23.github.io/projects/project-2.md

 <h1>The Program</h1>

 <b>Have you ever had a phone alarm go off at a time that would be
+    considered inappropriate?</b>

-    considered inappropriate?</b> For\example having your phone go off during a lecture hall, or a funeral would be both distracting for others, and embarrassing for you.
+          Have you ever had a phone alarm go off at a time that would be considered inappropriate?
+For example having your phone go off during a lecture hall, or a funeral would be both distracting for others, and embarrassing for you.
 If you are like me and have a sleep schedule that has fallen into disarray, then you tend to set alarms as you need them, then